ThanhGT/Javascript-Quiz/README.md

 # Javascript-Quiz
-The purpose of this program was to learn Javascript and understanding how to show/hide content using `display` and understanding basic Javascript.
+The purpose of this program was to learn Javascript and understanding how to show/hide content using `display`.

 User Guide:
 Simply answer the questions as you hit the next button to go to the next question.